Fire safety for homecare providers: Questions and Answers

 Is it safe to leave a service user’s gas fire on overnight?

-A person supported by homecare services asked that their gas fire is left on overnight to ensure their house was warm enough in cold weather.
+A service user asked that their gas fire is left on overnight to ensure their house was warm enough in cold weather.
 The care provider was not sure this was safe and asked the Homecare Association helpline if there was an alternative way of ensuring that the service user does not get hypothermia.

 Further information on keeping warm is available from the Energy Saving Trust and the NHS.